robconery/blog/_posts/2015-08-25-postgresql-document-api-part-3-finding-things.md

 Once I get the results (which are rows from our document table), I need to loop over that set and push the `jsonb` body field into an array, which I then return.

 This works because the `body` field is `jsonb` which, essentially, is text.
-It's not a Javascript object because, if it was, I'd get an error (the old [Object object] parsing silliness).
+It's not a JavaScript object because, if it was, I'd get an error (the old [Object object] parsing silliness).

 ## SQL Injection